The world's best bar for 2018 revealed

 "In a way it's the most fitting thing," he added.
 "We have worked so hard and with so much passion and we're now at the pinnacle of the industry."

-Next year's closure of Dandelyan, which occupies the ground floor of uber cool but weirdly named Mondrian London Hotel at Sea Containers, will disappoint legions of fans who flock to the low-lit if somewhat brash venue to guzzle signature botanic creations.
+The closure in early 2019 of Dandelyan, which occupies the ground floor of uber cool but weirdly named Mondrian London Hotel at Sea Containers, will disappoint legions of fans who flock to the low-lit if somewhat brash venue to guzzle signature botanic creations.

 'Innovate and challenge'